Employee Feedback

 • Advised and supported a coworker

 But the most genuine feedback is something that is highly personalized.
-A manager who can detail the challenges that the employee overcame, or how they resolved a specific problem for the department, will come across as more honest and informative.
+A manager who can detail the challenges that the employee overcame, or how they resolved a specific problem for the department, will come across as more honest and appreciative.

-Real World Examples of Effective Feedback Programs
+Real-World Examples of Effective Feedback Programs

 Cargill

-Cargill is a US food producer and distributor which employs 160,000 internationally.
+Cargill is a US food producer and distributor that employs 160,000 internationally.
 At one time, Cargill relied on an annual performance review as its main feedback tool because it felt that examining past mistakes was the way to go.

 But then the company decided to take a different approach.
 It created an “Everyday Performance Management” system.
 This involves moving from yearly review sessions to daily conversations that involve feedback and positive reinforcement.
 Comments are focused on future behavior, not past mistakes, and feedback occurs whenever it is relevant.